 Think about what “opportunities” you might be inadvertently creating for the potential criminals you encounter.
 Do the work.
 Remove the “opportunity” from the equation and your chance of being a crime victim drops into the “slim to none” territory.

-There are people like my prisoner all around you every single day.
-If you don’t understand how they think, your name might soon be filling the “victim” box on my next police report.
+You probably encounter people like my prisoner almost every single day.
+If you don’t understand how they think, your name might soon be filling the “victim” box on a police report.